BrownCSCI1230/lab02_pencils/README.md

 - Modify your previous code to create a canvas with colors instead of grayscale only.

-Consider the type of variable you want your std::vector to have.
+Consider the type of variable you want your std::vector to have. (what does this mean??? like a vector of RGBA structs?)

 - Set the initial values of RGBA to (0,123,123,1)